AMReX-Codes/amrex/Docs/sphinx_documentation/source/IO.rst

 concatenated, resulting in an interleaved pattern for each variable.
-This could be undesirable when compression is used, as it may lead to applying the compression algorithm to multiple variables with different value ranges and chararistics, and reduce the compression ratio.
+This could be undesirable when compression is used, as it may lead to applying the compression algorithm to multiple variables with different value ranges and characteristics, and reduce the compression ratio.
 To overcome this issue, two additional functions are provided to write each variable into individual HDF5
 datasets: :cpp:`WriteSingleLevelPlotfileHDF5MultiDset` and
 :cpp:`WriteMultiLevelPlotfileHDF5MultiDset`.
 They use the exact same arguments